aelvyr/ORPose/README.md

 ### Prerequisites

 #### pytorch
-Follow the instructions on the official [pytorch page](https://pytorch.org/).
+This code was developed using pytorch 2.6.0 with cuda 12.6.
+Follow the instructions on the official [pytorch page](https://pytorch.org/get-started/previous-versions/).
+Make sure to download the official [CUDA 12.6 toolkit](https://developer.nvidia.com/cuda-12-6-0-download-archive) first, otherwise it will not work.
-(This code was developed using pytorch 2.5.1)

 Make sure to have CUDA drivers installed if NVIDIA GPUs are available.
 You find more information on the [official website](https://developer.nvidia.com/cuda-downloads).